-‘Imposing’ is one way to describe the Audi Q7.
+‘Imposing’ is one way to describe a used Audi Q7.
 ‘Big enough to generate gravity’ might be another.
 The Audi Q7 takes up quite a bit of your postcode.
 The good news is it manages to do this without looking too large.

 You’re certainly never in any doubt what sort of car is coming up behind you when it’s an Audi Q7 - that front grille is enormous.
 The Audi badge itself is huge, too, just to emphasise the point.
 The front bumper has vents big enough to hide in, and the wide-apart headlights have distinctive LED daytime running light signatures.